How To Buy Bitcoin Cash In Canada

 Odds are users opening an account with Netcoins specifically to buy Bitcoin Cash may already have cryptocurrency.
 Those users can simply deposit any number of the cryptos Netcoins currently accepts (including Bitcoin Cash) and get started that way.

 Opening an account at Netcoins is as simple as choosing a username and password and validating your email address.

 Looking to buy Bitcoin Cash in Canada?
 Read more to get started.

 Most Canadians can get fully verified without having to upload any ID through the automated KYC process.
 If ID is required, users can still get started quickly by uploading government issued identification like a driver’s license or Canadian passport.

 Depositing your existing cryptocurrency holdings into your Netcoins account is the easiest and fastest way to get started.
 Pay only the transaction fees charged by the blockchain and get started trading as soon as your transaction is confirmed.

 Using Canadian dollars means opting for Interac e-transfers to get started right away, or using online bill payments or bank wire transfers if you’re willing to wait a few business days and wish to deposit a large amount in one payment.

 Step 4: Buy or Sell Bitcoin Cash

 Keep in mind that the currency symbols for Bitcoin and Bitcoin Cash are very similar.
 Bitcoin goes by BTC and Bitcoin Cash is BCH.

-Either way, using Netcoins is one of the easiest and secure ways for Canadians to get their hands on some Bitcoin Cash.
-Now that you know a little bit about the project and understand how to buy it, feel free to dive deeper into the Bitcoin rabbit hole by going beyond the world’s most valuable cryptocurrency and exploring it’s most promising competition – Bitcoin Cash.
+Either way, using Netcoins is an easy and secure way for Canadians to get their hands on some Bitcoin Cash.
+Now that you know a little bit about the project and understand how to buy it on a crypto exchange, feel free to dive deeper into the Bitcoin rabbit hole by going beyond the world’s most valuable cryptocurrency and exploring it’s most promising competition – Bitcoin Cash.